-What Is the Amount You Pay?
-Outpatient Description and Supply Limits Prescription This May Include a Copayment, Coinsurance or Both Drug Benefits Prescription Drugs from a Retail Pharmacy\ Your Copayment Network Pharmacy Out-of-Network Network Pharmacy and/or Coinsurance Pharmacy For a Tier 1 Prescription The following supply is determined by the Drug Product: 25% of the For a Tier 1 Prescription limits apply: PDL Management Drug Product: 25% of the Prescription Drug Charge Committee's tier As written by the after you pay a minimum Out-of-Network placement of the Prescription Drug Product.
+Outpatient Prescription Drug Benefits What Is the Amount You Pay?
+This May Include a Copayment, Coinsurance or Both Description and Supply Limits Prescription Drugs of Your Copayment and/or Coinsurance is determined by the PDL Management Committee's tier placement of the Prescription Drug Product.
 All Prescription Drug Products on the Prescription Drug List are placed on Tier 1, Tier 2 or Tier 3.
 Please contact the Claims Administrator at www.myuhc.com or the telephone number on your ID card to find out tier placement.

-of \$10 - \$150 maximum per Prescription Order or Refill.

-For a Tier 2 Prescription Drug Product: 25% of the Prescription Drug Charge after you pay a minimum of \$35 - \$150 maximum per Prescription Order or Refill.

-For a Tier 3 Prescription Drug Product: 25% of the Prescription Drug Charge after you pay a minimum of \$60 - \$150 maximum per Prescription Order or Refill.

-Reimbursement Rate after you pay a minimum of \$10 - \$150 maximum per Prescription Order or Refill.

-For a Tier 2 Prescription Drug Product: 25% of the Out-of-Network Reimbursement Rate after you pay a minimum of \$35 - \$150 maximum per Prescription Order or Refill.

-For a Tier 3 Prescription Drug Product25% of the Out-of-Network Reimbursement Rate after you pay a minimum of \$60 - \$150 maximum per Prescription Order or Refill.

-- provider, up to a consecutive 90day supply of a Prescription Drug Product, unless adjusted based on the drug manufacturer's packaging size, or based on supply limits. - A one-cycle supply of a contraceptive.
-You may obtain up to three cycles at one time if you pay a Copayment and/or Coinsurance for each cycle supplied.

-When a Prescription Drug Product is packaged or designed to deliver in a manner that provides more than a consecutive 31day supply, the Copayment and/or Coinsurance that applies will reflect the number of days dispensed or days the drug will be delivered.
+From a Retail Pharmacy Network Pharmacy For a Tier 1 Prescription Drug Product: 20% of the Prescription Drug Charge per Prescription Order or Refill.
+For a Tier 2 Prescription Drug Product: 20% of the Prescription Drug Charge per Prescription Order or Refill.
+For a Tier 3 Prescription Drug Product: 20% of the Prescription Drug Charge per Prescription Order or Refill.
+Out-of-Network Pharmacy For a Tier 1 Prescription Drug Product: 20% of the Out-of-Network Reimbursement Rate per Prescription Order or Refill.
+For a Tier 2 Prescription Drug Product: 20% of the Out-of-Network Reimbursement Rate per Prescription Order or Refill.
+For a Tier 3 Prescription Drug Product: 20% of the Out-of-Network Reimbursement Rate per Prescription Order or Refill.
+Network Pharmacy The following supply limits apply: • As written by the provider, up to a consecutive 31-day supply of a Prescription Drug Product, unless adjusted based on the drug manufacturer's packaging size, or based on supply limits. • A one-cycle supply of a contraceptive.
+You may obtain up to three cycle at one time if you pay a Copayment and/or Coinsurance for each cycle supplied.
+When a Prescription Drug Product is packaged or designed to deliver in a manner that provides more than a consecutive 31 day supply, the Copayment and/or Coinsurance that